skycommand/AdminScripts/README.markdown

 You can either download each script individually or clone this entire repository.
 With one exception, all scripts are standalone and have no dependencies.
 That exception is the `MpDefinitionPackage` PowerShell module.
 (It's a PowerShell script module, meaning that you need its entire folder.)
 Most scripts are in PowerShell, so you need to open a PowerShell window to run them.

+### Note for the newbies

+I'm flattered that you intend to use my scripts.
+I hope you find them useful.
+But please pay attention.

+YOU.
+WILL.
+FAIL...

+...if you try to run this script by the following methods:

+1. Issuing a `PowerShell.exe ScriptName.ps1` command
+2. Right-clicking `ScriptName.ps1`, selecting Open With..., choosing PowerShell

+Reason: PowerShell's script execution syntax is:

+    powershell.exe -File "<ScriptName.ps1>" <parameters>

 ## Description of scripts

 ### AppX